yvesshum/sesame-coding-assignment/README.md

 # Sesame Coding Assignment

-This repo contains my solution to Sesame Lab's coding assignment
+This repo contains my solution to Sesame Lab's coding assignment.

+You can view the live version on https://yvesshum.github.io/sesame-coding-assignment/

 ## Overview